In consonance with the mission, vision, and core values of Pittsburg State University, the Mission of the Department of Music is to

 Each full-time major must also enroll in Recital Hour during each enrollment period or for seven semesters, whichever is less.

-The Department of Music offers courses leading to the degree of Master of Music with emphases in the following areas: performance (voice, piano, violin, etc.), instrumental music education, vocal music education, choral conducting and wind conducting.
+The Department of Music offers courses leading to the degree of Master of Music with emphases in the following areas: performance (voice, keyboard, strings, wind, percussion), instrumental music education, vocal music education, choral conducting and wind conducting.
 The prerequisite to work on the degree is the completion of a four-year degree program comparable to the Bachelor of Music or Bachelor of Music Education granted by this institution.

 Admission to the graduate program in music is based upon satisfactory completion of the Graduate Entrance Examination, along with an evaluation of the undergraduate transcripts and personal interview.
 The departmental entrance exam is given prior to the first week of classes of each semester to entering degree and non-degree seeking graduate students.
 For all potential graduate majors, the exam consists of music theory, music history and music literature.
 Performance majors must audition.